jtpaasch/bap-kb/01-knowledge-base/02/README.md

   | Error _ -> failwith "Error initializing BAP"
 ```

-For a many-sorted example, let's create a class to represent employees.
-Create a module to encapsulate the definition, and specify a package name and class tag:
+For a many-sorted example, let's define a class to represent employees.

+Fist, create a module to encapsulate the definition, and specify a package name and a tag for the class:

 ```
 module Employee = struct

   package = "my.org"
-  type = tag
+  type tag = Employee

 end
 ```